iamkay556/Track1SRA2025/README.md

 ### matlab_sim (Folder)
-Coded by Sophia Cheng.
-Minorly edited by Camryn Nguyen.
+Coded by Sophia Cheng, assisted by Camryn Nguyen.

 Auction simulation using MATLAB.